MonoTockyLab/GatingTree/README.md

 ## 5. Copyright, License, and Citation Guidelines

-### Copyright and License
+### Copyright

-All code within the **GatingTree** package is copyrighted by [Masahiro Ono](https://monotockylab.github.io/).
+All code and original graphical content within the GatingTree package, including anime-like characters and logos, are copyrighted by [Masahiro Ono](https://monotockylab.github.io/).

+### License

 The distribution and modification are governed by the Apache License 2.0, which ensures that all users have the freedom to use and change the software in a way that respects the original authorship.
 See the [LICENSE](LICENSE) file for more information.

 ### Citing GatingTree